Our goal for Science education is that children become scientifically literate citizens who understand the world around them, by developing:

 enjoyment of exploring, discovering and creating meaningful connections with the world.

 At William Tyndale, we encourage children to be curious scientists.
-We believe that it is important for children to have as many memorable hands-on scientific opportunities across their school career.
-In order to provide these opportunities, the science curriculum has been carefully crafted to include opportunities for children to develop the key knowledge identified within each topic, as well as the application of the scientific skills.
-We ensure that the ‘Working Scientifically’ skills are built-on and developed throughout children’s time at school so that they can apply their knowledge of science when conducting experiments, making observations or predictions, explaining concepts and asking questions.
-The science curriculum offers a range of experiences in order to foster enthusiasm for science in our children.
-Please have a look at our Whole School Science Overview and the Working Scientifically Skills for more detail.
+We believe that it is important for children to have as many memorable hands-on scientific opportunities as possible across their school career.
+In order to provide this, the science curriculum has been carefully crafted to include opportunities for children to develop the key knowledge identified within each topic, as well as to apply the ‘Working Scientifically’ skills.
+We ensure that these skills are built-on and developed throughout children’s time at school so that they can apply their knowledge of science when conducting experiments, making observations or predictions, explaining concepts and asking questions.

 Inquiry led learning